elliothatch/hypermedium/README.md

 ## Dashboard (WIP)
 The live dashboard gives you full control over your website.
 This is where you create, edit, and publish posts.
 You can also manage plugins, processors, templates, layouts, and build tasks.
+--->

 # Roadmap
 The ultimate goal for Hypermedium is to provide a friendly, WYSIWYG user experience that can be used by anyone to build fully featured, dynamic websites.
 This experience will be delivered through a live web dashboard (implemented as a Hypermedium plugin), similar to other popular CMSs.

 The primary use case is for blogs and focused websites whose main purpose is to deliver content or information to their audence.
-Hypermedium should also enable two-way communication between a creator and their community, through comments, a forum, storefront, etc.
+Hypermedium plugins should also enable two-way communication between a creator and their community, through comments, a forum, storefront, etc.

 From a technical standpoint, Hypermedium is focused two separate, but related tasks:
 1. Building a network of interconnected resources.
 2. Presenting those resources to people as a tailored, cohesive experience.

-Let's talk about how Hypermedium approaches each of these tasks.

-## Building a network of resources

-## Presentation

 There are already many excellent tools for building different types of websites, but these tools are almost exclusively focused on delivering HTML to be viewed through a web browser.
 Hypermedium aims to create a data-driven foundation for managing web content, assets, and interactions in a format easily understood by humans and interpreted by programs, to give users the most possible freedom in how they present that information.
 Whenever possible, it should leverage existing web standards ([HAL](http://stateless.co/hal_specification.html), [schema.org](https://schema.org/), etc.).

+By basing web pages on JSON files, rather than HTML, we make it much easier to work with data and enforce its structure and schema without needing to worry about presentation.
+Hypermedium plugins use processors to modify and extend this data, for example, to compile Markdown into HTML.

+Most importantly, whenever Hypermedium detects a JSON resource representing a web page, it adds that resource to a directed graph.
+Processors working on a resource can access data from _any other resource_ in the graph.
+Hypermedium tracks these data dependencies to automatic reprocess resources whenever a dependency is updated.
+We use this functionality to automatically generate indexes, build complex pages from multiple simple resources, and more.

+We can present this data to users by building an API or HTML page from these JSON resources.
+Hypermedium matches resources to Handlebars templates based on the page's `profile` links, so it is easy to create reusable layouts or individual pages.
+A REST and Websocket API are planned to facilitate the creation of interactive elements like user comments and forums.

-## Planned Feature
+## Planned Features
  - HAL API extension
  	- Plugins can add HTTP and Websocket APIs that are exposed through a standarized HAL extension.
  - Data sources